openstack/kolla-ansible/doc/source/reference/compute/nova-cells-guide.rst

 .. code-block:: console

-   kolla-bootstrap upgrade --tags nova-bootstrap
+   kolla-ansible upgrade --tags nova-bootstrap

 Next, we upgrade the global services.

 .. code-block:: console

-   kolla-bootstrap upgrade --tags nova-api-upgrade
+   kolla-ansible upgrade --tags nova-api-upgrade

 Now the cell services can be upgraded.
 This can be performed in batches of one or more cells at a time, using ``--limit``.
 For example, to upgrade